ssweetser86/sinatra_steam_app/README.md

 * Create your login, and then add away!
 * Each user is private, meaning there is no way any other user can see what is stored under your account.
-* Everything is fairly obvious from signing in.
+* Everything is fairly simple from signing in.
 Create a console, then add your games!

 ## License
 Licensed under the MIT license. (http://opensource.org/licenses/MIT)